isabella232/primetime.en/help/digital-rights-management/aaxs-protecting-content/content-introduction/content-usage-rules/content-runtime-application-restrictions/content-whitelist-air.md

 >[!NOTE] {class="- topic/note "}
 >
->If you are using Adobe Flash Builder to build protected applications, make sure that you do not deploy the application in ‘Debug’ mode.
-When deploying an application in ‘Debug’ mode, the Flash Builder will append “.debug” to the AIR application ID.
+>If you are using Adobe Flash Builder to build protected applications, make sure that you do not deploy the application in ‘Debug' mode.
+When deploying an application in ‘Debug' mode, the Flash Builder will append “.debug” to the AIR application ID.
 This will cause the white-list functionality in Adobe Access to behave unexpectedly.